-Figure 4: the data, information and intelligence that are considered by sQMGs at their Quality Review Panels.
+Figure 5: the data, information and intelligence that are considered by sQMGs at their Quality Review Panels.

-Table 1: Sources of data, information & intelligence that are considered by sQMGs at their QRPs and throughout their annual quality cycle
+Table 1: Sources of data, information & intelligence that are considered by sQMGs at theirQRPs and throughout their annual quality cycle

-Source Ref. in Description fig 4 GMC National 01 NTS Training The NTS is completed by ~all doctors in training in the UK once Survey (NTS) per year.
+Source Ref. in Description fig 5 GMC National 01 NTS Training The NTS is completed by ~all doctors in training in the UK once Survey (NTS) per year.
 When there are 3 or more doctors in training in a training post - flags can be generated (red, pink, white, light The NTS runs green or green).
-Red and Green are respectively significantly for 6 weeks below average outliers (that are of concern) and significantly though April above average outliers (good practice).
+Red and Green are respectively significantly for 6 weeks below average, outliers (that are of concern) and significantly though April above average, outliers (good practice).
 White denotes into early consistent with UK average.
 Pink and light green are potential May.
-NTS signals of concern or good practice, but are less statistically results are robust than, respectively, red or green flags). available mid- June and are GMC NTS responses are reported against 18 quality indicators: accessible to Adequate experience the public in Clinical supervision early July.
-Clinical supervision - out of hours Educational supervision Feedback Curriculum coverage
+NTS signals of concern or good practice, but are less statistically results are robust than, respectively red or green flags). available mid- June and are GMC NTS responses are reported against 14 quality indicators: accessible to Access to Educational Resources the public in Adequate experience early July.
+Clinical supervision Clinical supervision - out of hours Educational supervision Feedback

-Handover Induction Local teaching Overall satisfaction Regional teaching Study leave Supportive environment Workload Reporting systems Teamwork Educational governance Rota design NTS Patient Safety Comments Doctors in training are asked to report any concerns about the safety of patients in their training environment.
-NTS Undermining Comments Doctors in training are asked to report any concerns about bullying, undermining or harassment in their training environment.
-NTS aggregated data Where a run of the NTS has evoked less than 3 trainees' responses to the NTS (that is insufficient to generate a flag) the GMC aggregates data over the preceding 3 years.
-The resulting flags are less robust, statistically.
-NES Scottish 02 All doctors in training in Scotland are asked to complete the STS Trainee at the end of each training post.
-Survey (STS) When there are 5 or more doctors in training in a training post - flags can be generated (red, pink, white, light green or green).
-The STS is run Red and Green are respectively significantly below average, for 2 weeks at outliers (that are of concern) and significantly above average, the end of outliers (good practice).
-White denotes consistent with the average for the benchmark group.
-Pink and light green are each 4month, potential signals of concern or good practice, but are less or 6month or statistically robust than, respectively red or green flags).
-Flags 12month post.
-Depending on generated by the STS are more robust than flags generated by the pattern of the NTS. rotational training Responses are reported against 7 quality indicators: Clinical supervision programmes, Educational environment each doctor in training will Handover be asked to Induction complete the Teaching STS 1-3 times Team culture each year.
+Handover

+Induction

+Local teaching Overall satisfaction

+Regional teaching

+Study leave

+Supportive environment

 Workload

+NTS Patient Safety Comments

+Doctors in training are asked to report any concerns about the

+safety of patients in their training environment.

+NTS Undermining Comments

+Doctors in training are asked to report any concerns about

+bullying, undermining or harassment in their training

+environment.

+NTS aggregated data

+Where a run of the NTS has evoked less than 3 trainees'

+responses to the NTS (that is insufficient to generate a flag) the

+GMC aggregates data over the preceding 3 years.
+The resulting

+flags are less robust, statistically.

+Trainer Survey

+Trainers are asked to complete a survey by the GMC every 2-3

+years.
+The latest trainer survey was in 2016.

+NES Scottish 02 All doctors in training in Scotland are asked to complete the STS

+Trainee at the end of each training post.

+Survey (STS)

+When there are 5 or more doctors in training in a training post -

+flags can be generated (red, pink, white, blue or green).
+Red and

+The STS is run Green are respectively significantly below average, outliers

+for 4 weeks at (that are of concern) and significantly above average, outliers

+the end of (good practice).
+White denotes consistent with the average for

+each 4month, the benchmark group.
+Pink and blue are potential signals of

+or 6month or concern or good practice, but are less statistically robust than,

+12month respectively red or green flags).
+Flags generated by the STS are

+post. more robust than flags generated by the NTS.

+Depending on

+the pattern of Responses are reported against 7 quality indicators:

+rotational Clinical supervision

+training Educational environment

+programmes, Handover

+each doctor in Induction

+training will Teaching

+be asked to Team culture

+complete the Workload

+STS 1-3 times

+each year.
+STS Freetext